-Although she passed away in 1988, Woodhouse truly believed that there are no bad dogs, only inexperienced owners, and her mission was to help those owners learn how to understand their pups.
+Although she passed away in 1988, Woodhouse truly believed that there are no bad dogs, only inexperienced pet parents, and her mission was to help those people learn how to understand their pups.
 Her training techniques are still popular today.

 4. Cesar’s Way: The Natural, Everyday Guide to Understanding & Correcting Common Dog Problems